lyhiving/baserow2/docs/guides/updating-baserow-from-1.5-to-a-later-version.md

 ## How to

-First of all, before any update gets applied, you should create a backup of your PostgreSQL data.
-Since you are running the docker-compose.yml variant of Baserow all that data lives in a Docker volume.
-There are several ways to create a backup.
-With this guide you are going to create two backups.
-One for the Baserow Database and one of the whole volume (just in case).
+Before you upgrade the Baserow PostgreSQL database, you need to rename the current docker volume which holds the PostgreSQL data.
+With this guide you are going to create a new docker volume with a PostgreSQL 12 compatible data directory.
+This new volume is going to be named the same as the current volume.

 ### Power down the whole application